qdrant/landing_page/qdrant-landing/content/case-studies/pienso.md

 Pienso and Qdrant are dedicated to jointly develop the most reliable customer offering for the long term.
 Our partnership will deliver a combination of no-code/low-code interactive deep learning with efficient vector computation engineered for open source models and libraries.

-### To learn more about how we plan on achieving this, join the founders for a [technical fireside chat at 09:30 PST Tue, 20th July on Discord](https://discord.gg/527ss8xr?event=1128331722270969909).
+### To learn more about how we plan on achieving this, join the founders for a [technical fireside chat at 09:30 PST Thursday, 20th July on Discord](https://discord.gg/527ss8xr?event=1128331722270969909).

 ![founders chat](/case-studies/pienso/founderschat.png)